Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 What is an INFP?

-INFP is the introverted, intuitive, feeling, and perceiving Myers Briggs personality type.
+INFP is the introverted, intuitive, feeling, and perceiving Myers-Briggs personality type.
 INFPs rely heavily on their intuition and are known for being both caring and complex people.
 Natural idealists, the INFP often incorporates perfectionism and their own "laws" into everyday life.

 INFPs protect and care for others as part of their identity while searching for meaning in their own lives.
 Given an incredible sense of wonder, INFPs are often introspective and see the world through rose-colored glasses.
 They are also often natural artists and find great satisfaction in creating works of art and developing artistic techniques.

-Given the aforementioned traits, INFPs can often being found working in careers that allow them to work with people or art.
+Given the aforementioned traits, INFPs can often be found working in careers that allow them to work with people or art.
 Oftentimes they are our artisans and social workers.